 - No formaldehyde: Some wood products may contain formaldehyde.
 Certain levels of formaldehyde can irritate asthma and other respiratory disorders, but ceramic tile does not contain formaldehyde.

-- No polyvinyl chloride (PVC): PVC is a resin used in some vinyl flooring and is regularly a subject of concern among health experts and builders.
+- No polyvinyl chloride (PVC): PVC is a resin used in vinyl flooring and is regularly a subject of concern among health experts and builders.
 Ceramic tile is free of PVC.

 - No plastic: Ceramic tile contains no plastic and has none of the health or environmental concerns associated with plastic.